 How to minimize this risk:

-- Before using GAIs for writing, find out your professor or PI’s position on it.
+- Before using genAIs for writing, find out your professor or PI’s position on it.
 This is important when writing seminar papers or other classroom assignments, but is even more important when writing masters theses, dissertations, co-authored papers, and other papers that are submitted outside of Cornell.
-To facilitate the conversation, you may present your professor with ELSO’s handout, “How GAI Is Being Used for Writing,” to discuss which uses are and are not permissible for a particular writing project or context.
+To facilitate the conversation, you may present your professor with ELSO’s handout, “How genAI Is Being Used for Writing,” to discuss which uses are and are not permissible for a particular writing project or context.

-- If you are using GAI for any research paper, be sure to cite it, following guidelines for the citation style you are using (here are guidelines from APA and Chicago Manual of Style).
+- If you are using genAI for any research paper, be sure to cite it, following guidelines for the citation style you are using (here are guidelines from APA and Chicago Manual of Style).

 How to minimize this risk: